+Finally!
+Fargo is an online tool for writing in outlines to a WordPress blog.
 Very good.
 Outlining has been underestimated as a writing tool - but there was barely any way to edit content without a desktop software - like OmniOutliner - this way.
 I was using Userland Software (Frontier with Manila - later Radio) [...]

 Qeexo wants to bring new dimensions of touch to interactive surfaces, and make better use of the natural richness of our hands!
 Fingers have many "modes" - they do not just poke, as contemporary touchscreen interaction would suggest, but also flick, rub, knock, grasp, and many other actions.

 I will be giving a keynote presentation at SIGraDI 2012 conference in Fortaleza in the middle of November and I am looking forward to that.
 It has been quite a while I visited northern Brazil for a conference.
 I was presenting on the 1st Software Design Conference in Campina Grande, Paraiba, in 1996.
 The Internet [...]

 This is just a test with the WordPress editing tool of Dave Winers OPML Editor and Word Outliner software.
 I owe Dave Winer a lot.
 He invented Frontier (which apparantly is running at the core of the OPML Editor).
 It got me into Blogging in 1996.
 I experimented a lot with it at the time [...]

 Two new seminars have been announced for the winter semester (details in German).
 These seminars are open to all students starting from 3rd semester. »Data Transformation« Lecturers: Prof. Dipl.-Des.
 Oliver Wrede A seminar for information design interactive media in the context of topics like »Data Journalism«, Generative Gestaltung, »Big Data«, Datenvisualisierung, »Information Mapping«, Informationsgrafik, Data [...]